JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 title: Blender Materials
 ---

-Here is a reoughly edited transcript of a lesson in materials in Blender, for Second Life.
+Here is a roughly edited transcript of a lesson in materials in Blender, for Second Life.

 JR: i think i got it back. i was trying to make a split view, going to try to figure out some shader / texture / material